 I have one main criticism of Mike Wittmer's new book Christ Alone: An Evangelical Response to Rob Bell's Love Wins.
 Tragically, this book breaks Wittmer's streak of books with titles shared with 80's rock songs.
 His previous books were Heaven is a Place on Earth and Don't Stop Believing.
-The saddest thing about all of this is that there was an absolutely perfect and obvious choice for a reply to Love Wins...
+Unfortunately, this book missed the chance to continue the streak using the 80's title: You Give Love a Bad Name.
+That would have been perfect.

-Seriously though, a snarky title would have been a terrible idea.
+Another option could have been Love Hurts, but that song is from the mid-seventies so it doesn't work.
+Plus, a derogatory title would have been a terrible idea.
 One of the strengths of this book is that it avoids attacking Rob Bell as a person even while explaining deep concerns with his theology.
 It doesn't fight straw men with straw men but instead deals with the deep issues with a combination of respect, insight, and conviction.
 Christ Alone is an ideal book for people thinking through the eternal issues raised in Love Wins.
 Wittmer helps us to see that the Bible's message is not embarrassing but a compelling story that fits the reality of God's holiness and the darkness of the human heart.

 There are several excerpts from Christ Alone at the book's website http://www.christalonebook.com/.